Choosing somewhere to live

 Because the climate in New Zealand varies so widely - for example, winter is generally much warmer in northern areas than in the south - the issue of heating will be more important in some regions than others.

 Houses here generally do not have central heating.
 Instead, rooms have individual heating.
 People often tend to wear more layers of clothing in the winter and only heat the room in the house that they are using, while they are using it.
 Many new arrivals find the first winter here a bit of a shock.

 When you are choosing a house, ask about the level of insulation, the heating options and amount of sun that it gets.
 If you get an estimate of electricity costs, remember that you will be spending quite a bit on heating as many New Zealand houses retain very little heat compared to other countries.

-The Government’s Energy Efficiency and Conservation Authority (EECA) have advice on working out whether the home you’re considering is energy efficient, and what sort of heating you will need.
+The Government’s Energy Efficiency and Conservation Authority (EECA) has advice on working out whether the home you are considering is energy efficient, and what sort of heating you will need.

 If you have decided on a school for your child, check if it has an enrolment zone.

 If you live in this zone, your child will be guaranteed a place in the school.
-If you are not ‘in zone’, you can still apply but there’s no guarantee your child will be accepted.
+If you are not ‘in zone’, you can still apply but there is no guarantee your child will be accepted.

-There is more about school zones and transport for your children on our school system page.
+There is more about school zones and transport for your children on our Choosing a school page.

-New Zealand’s larger cities have well-developed public transport options but services can be more limited in smaller centres.
-Check the community services pages under the regional page you want for more information about transport in particular regions.
+New Zealand’s larger cities have well-developed public transport options, but services can be more limited in smaller centres.
+Check the Community services page for your region (see Our regions and cities) to find more information about transport in the regions.

-New Zealand cities and towns are spread out, so even if public transport can get you to and from work or school, you are still likely to need a car here.
+New Zealand cities and towns are spread out.
+Even if public transport can get you to and from work or school, you are still likely to need a car here.